Akuli/math-tutorial/basics.rst

 .. math:: 2 \cdot (-2) = -(2 \cdot 2) = 4
 .. math:: (-2) \cdot (-2) = -(-(2 \cdot 2)) = 2 \cdot 2 = 4
 .. math:: \frac{-3}{-4} = \frac{(-1) \cdot 3}{(-1) \cdot 4} = \frac 3 4

+..
+TODO: ask theelous3 whether this is needed? or better yet figure out how to put stuff side by side so the code example can be next to the math

 Python examples: